AdobeDocs/commerce-operations.en/help/configuration/security/xframe-options.md

 >[!WARNING]
 >
->For security reasons, Magento strongly recommends against running the Magento storefront in a frame.
+>For security reasons, Adobe strongly recommends against running the Commerce storefront in a frame.

 ## Implement `X-Frame-Options`